The most common complications of transfusion are

 Early recognition of symptoms suggestive of a transfusion reaction and prompt reporting to the blood bank are essential.
 The most common symptoms are chills, rigor, fever, dyspnea, light-headedness, urticaria, itching, and flank pain.
 If any of these symptoms (other than localized urticaria and itching) occur, the transfusion should be stopped immediately and the IV line kept open with normal saline.
 The remainder of the blood product and clotted and anticoagulated samples of the patient’s blood should be sent to the blood bank for investigation.
 NOTE: The unit in question should not be restarted, and transfusion of any previously issued unit should not be initiated.
 Further transfusion should be delayed until the cause of the reaction is known, unless the need is urgent, in which case type O Rh-negative red blood cells (RBCs) should be used.

-Hemolysis of donor or recipient RBCs (usually the former) during or after transfusion can result from ABO/Rh incompatibility ABO and Rho typing More than 21 million units of blood components are transfused yearly in the US, from about 7 million volunteer donors (1).
-Although transfusion is probably safer than ever, risk (and the public’s... read more , plasma antibodies, or hemolyzed or fragile RBCs (eg, by overwarming stored blood or contact with hypotonic IV solutions).
+Hemolysis of donor or recipient RBCs (usually the former) during or after transfusion can result from ABO/Rh incompatibility ABO and Rh typing There has been a gradual decrease in overall transfusion due to patient blood management programs.
+The latest information shows the total components transfused in 2019 was about 15 million ... read more , plasma antibodies, or hemolyzed or fragile RBCs (eg, by overwarming stored blood or contact with hypotonic IV solutions).
 Hemolysis is most common and most severe when incompatible donor RBCs are hemolyzed by antibodies in the recipient’s plasma.
 Hemolytic reactions may be acute (within 24 hours) or delayed (from 1 to 14 days).

 Febrile nonhemolytic transfusion reaction